bensoudarachid/training-nodejs/readme.txt

 I'm happy to present the Training (or School) App.
-This is a prototype of data management application for Schools and Training centers.
+This is a prototype of data management application for Schools and Training centers

-School-App is a Saas Single Page App (SPA) based on React, Redux, Immutable, Babel ES6 and Spring Boot Rest API This project is firstly about covering and learning all basic features of a modern SPA: All the tools a developer needs to have a nice and fast development routine, a project ready, solid and intuitive code architecture and the basics of the main technologies involved (see list below).
+School-App is a Saas Single Page App (SPA) based on React, Redux, Immutable, Babel ES6 and Spring Boot Rest API

+This project is firstly about covering and learning all basic features of a modern SPA: All the tools a developer needs to have a nice and fast development routine, a project ready, solid and intuitive code architecture and the basics of the main technologies involved.
+It's also about combining the old solid Java Back End World with the modern Front End Technologies and getting the best of both(see list below)

-An Redhat Openshift online demo is running here http://demo1.school.royasoftware.com http://demo2.school.royasoftware.com.
-Another jenkins managed demo on a normal pc will be be put online here https://reactlearning.school.royasoftware.com/.
-This one goes with SSL.
+An Redhat Openshift online demo is running here http://demo1.school.royasoftware.com http://demo2.school.royasoftware.com Another jenkins managed demo on a normal pc will be be put online here https://reactlearning.school.royasoftware.com/.
+This one goes with SSL
 Check it out!
 Login: admin, Password: jefaistout

+The App is composed of two projects.
+Training-nodejs is the Front-End.
+The express server is only responsible of delivering the bundles and performing server rendering
+Once the front end is loaded on the browser, the communication continues with the back end.
+The REST Server is the second Project: Training-springboot

-This is a project in progress.
-The code is not optimal.
+This is a work in progress.
+The code is not optimal

 Covered topics: